Kanowit: Government

 The town of Kanowit is the capital of the Kanowit District.
 The Kanowit district is administered by a District officer, an assistant officer, administrative officers, treasurer, clerks, and other office employees.
 Kanowit District Council was first known as Kanowit Sea Dayak Local Authority when it was established in 1949.
 In 1957, the council name was changed to its present name.
 Julau was previously a sub-district under the jurisdiction of the Kanowit District.
 In 1973, Julau was upgraded into a district and put under the administration of Sarikei Division.
 In the 1960s, there were 24 democratically elected representatives in the Kanowit District Council.
 The Kanowit District was in turn put under the jurisdiction of the Third Division of Sarawak (also known as Sibu Division today).
 In the 1970s, the Kanowit government secondary school was the only secondary school apart from Sibu in the Rajang basin.

+Kanowit is represented in the Dewan Rakyat as part of the Kanowit federal constituency.